Study Spanish in Cusco, Peru

 For More Info

-For more information about FairPlay, including their Spanish and Volunteer programs, check their website: www.fairplay-peru.org.
+For more information about FairPlay, including their Spanish, Long-term Volunteering, and Internship programs, check our www.fairplay-peru.org.
 Their address is Pasaje Zavaleta C-5, 0800 Wanchaq, Cusco/Cuzco, Peru.